 While working in West Virginia, I sensed God calling me into some type of Christian service.
 I left my job to begin Theology training at Grand Rapids Baptist Seminary where I heard a presentation in a chapel service about the need for Bible translators world-wide.
 One year later I transferred to Dallas Theological Seminary believing that the training offered would be more appropriate for working in that field.
 This resulted in two personal milestones: 1.
 Preparing for a life of church planting, linguistics and Bible translation and, 2.
 Meeting and marrying my wife!
 (In that chronological order, but not necessarily in order of importance :-)

 Suzanne and I were married in 1970 and three years later we both dedicated one summer to studying linguistics.
 As my final year at seminary approached, God began to open my heart for the people of Indonesia.
 After graduating with a ThM in World Missions, I pastored a new church in West Virginia for one year.
-Suzanne and I then departed the USA with two young children to work among an ancient tribal people deep in the interior of Papua (Irian Jaya) Indonesia.
+In 1975, Suzanne and I departed the USA with two young children to work among an ancient tribal people deep in the interior of Papua (Irian Jaya) Indonesia.
 The Lord blessed our family with three more children while there.